opsmop/opsmop/docs/source/advanced.rst

     # ...

 .. note::
-    Development info: Both Eval() and T() are implementations of the class "Deferred", and you can write your own subclasses of Deferred if you wish to write any kind of runtime lookup into an external system.
+    Development info: Both Eval() and T() are implementations of the class "Lookup", and you can write your own subclasses of Lookup if you wish to write any kind of runtime lookup into an external system.
     See :ref:`development`.

 .. note::